wundergraph/wundergraph/docs/migrations/wunderctl-0.106.3-0.107.0.md

 Starts a WunderNode in production mode.
 No flags are required.

-Requires:

-- `wundergraph.config.json` to be present in the `.wundegraph` directory.

-Before use please run `wunderctl generate` to generate the config file.
+Requires to run beforehand `wunderctl generate` to generate all necessary files.

 ### wunderctl server start

 Starts a WunderGraph Server in production mode.
 No flags are required.

-Requires:

-- `wundergraph.config.json` to be present in the `.wundegraph` directory.
-- `"generated/bundle/server.js"` to be present in the `.wundegraph` directory.

-Before use please run `wunderctl generate` to generate the config and server files.
+Requires to run beforehand `wunderctl generate` to generate all necessary files. s